Worker in hi-vis waterproofs pressure-washing a wet paved street behind hazard tape

 First SWMS Free — No Credit Card

 High-pressure water cleaning of driveways, paths, decks, building exteriors, fences, retaining walls, and outdoor surfaces using pressure washers from 1,500–5,000 PSI.
-Covers high-pressure water injection injuries (the most serious hazard — pressures above 1,500 PSI penetrate skin causing devastating internal tissue damage invisible externally, with 30 % of injection injuries requiring amputation), electrical hazards from electric pressure washers operating near water and wet surfaces, slip hazards on wet cleaned surfaces, noise exposure (85–100 dB(A)), chemical exposure from detergents and degreasers, projectile debris dislodged by water jet, manual handling of heavy equipment and hoses, UV and heat exposure during extended outdoor work, and environmental compliance for wastewater runoff.
-Equipment classified under AS/NZS 4233.1:2013 — Class A machines (under 5,600 bar·L/min) require basic training; Class B machines (over 5,600 bar·L/min) require certified RTO operator training.
+Covers high-pressure water injection injuries (the most serious hazard — clinical literature reports skin-penetration thresholds as low as ~100 PSI, and pressure washers operating above 1,500 PSI dramatically exceed this; injection injuries cause devastating internal tissue damage invisible externally, with 30–40 % requiring amputation), electrical hazards from electric pressure washers operating near water and wet surfaces, slip hazards on wet cleaned surfaces, noise exposure (85–100 dB(A)), chemical exposure from detergents and degreasers, projectile debris dislodged by water jet, manual handling of heavy equipment and hoses, UV and heat exposure during extended outdoor work, and environmental compliance for wastewater runoff.
+Higher-output equipment is classified under AS 4233.1:2013: Class A covers systems with output 800–5,600 bar·L/min; Class B covers >5,600 bar·L/min (requires certified RTO operator training).
+Systems below 800 bar·L/min fall outside the standard's scope but the same controls (trigger discipline, RCD, PPE, never on asbestos) still apply.
 Never use high-pressure water on asbestos-containing materials.
 Pre-filled hazards, controls, and risk ratings.

 70+ templatesPDF & DOCXAustralian WHS